Sreeja-2202/My-React-APP/README.md

 - Lets see what is Hooks in REACT

-  - A Normal JS fintion which is given by REACT which are prebuilt all ready Retun in react
+  - A Normal JS function which is given by REACT which are prebuilt all ready Retun in react

   - Normal JS utility function